spree/spree/guides/content/integration/endpoints/mandrill_integration.md

 ## Services

-There are Message types that the Endpoint can respond to (incoming), and those that it can, in turn, generate (outgoing).
-A Service Request is the sequence of actions the Endpoint takes when the Integrator sends it a Message.
-There are several types of Service Requests you can make to the Endpoint.
-Each is listed below, along with one or more sample JSON Messages like the ones you would send.

 ***
 To see thorough detail on how a particular JSON Message should be formatted, check out the [Notification Messages guide](notification_messages).
 ***